Case study: We meet up with lender Stephen

 Dealing with risk, and some advice

-Initially I was slightly wary about the concept of P2P lending, but I was soon very encouraged to learn about some providers’ risk-minimising techniques such as provisions funds and thorough credit checks.
-In the case of Lending Works, the insurance proposition on top of such things carried particular appeal.
+Initially, I was slightly wary about the concept of P2P lending, but I was soon very encouraged to learn about some providers’ risk-minimising techniques such as provisions funds and thorough credit checks.

 For me, the risk aspect is something that I am comfortable with.
 I appreciated that for peer to peer lending to go ‘wrong’, it would require a serious meltdown of the UK economy.
 Something like a very deep recession or world war-type scenario.
 Nothing is impossible of course, but most non-cash investments would be compromised in a similar way with the same extreme conditions.